Launch Special: Get 3 months free on any annual plan. Claim before it expires →

 The Data Visibility Gap

-78% of Indian MSMEs still rely on Excel or paper-based systems for core operations.
-The result: no real-time visibility into cash flow, no early warning on customer churn, no way to see which products or clients are actually profitable.
+Many SMBs still rely on spreadsheets for core operations.
+That means no real-time visibility into cash flow, no early warning on customer churn, and no easy way to see which products or clients are profitable.

 The USD Pricing Trap